 Cruise details - Hot springs and eternal ice

 The Highlights of both islands will be combined on this voyage.
-Explore the impressive landscape of Iceland which is embossed by volcanos, geysers, hot springs and lava fields.
-The majestic icebergs of Greenland, deep blue fjords and the unique inuit culture make this combination voyage an unforgettable adventure.
+Explore the impressive landscape of Iceland which is blessed with volcanos, geysers, hot springs and lava fields.
+The majestic icebergs of Greenland, deep blue fjords and the unique inuit-culture make this combination voyage an unforgettable adventure.

 *Please take a look at our special offers!